belcastro, MathILy director and Lead Instructor

 Apprentice Instructor (2013, 2014, 2015)

-Hannah earned her Ph.D. from MIT in 2016 and is participating in special semester at ICERM as a postdoc affiliated with Ohio State University.
+Hannah earned her Ph.D. from MIT in 2016 and participated in special semester at ICERM as a postdoc affiliated with Ohio State University.
 She is currently working in geometry and authored/co-authored 6 mathematical research papers before starting graduate school.
 Hannah has taught at MathPath and at Mathcamp and at the Boston Math Circle and at every instance of MathILy; she describes her preferred mode of teaching as 'chaos,' but has since edited that description to 'real-time feedback,' realizing that actually she hates chaos.